 - This position is based out of the Sageland Collaborative office in Salt Lake City, Utah.
 Field sampling will require travel to sites in the Northern, Central, and southern regions of Utah.

 - Opportunities for remote computer-based work will be assessed and adjusted based on regional COVID-19 trends.

 - Applicants must be able to commute daily to this office or research sites.
-Use of vehicle for field work (travel from the Swaner Preserve between field sites) will be reimbursed by Wild Utah Project at 0.58/mile.
+Use of vehicle for field work (travel to field sites) will be reimbursed by Sageland Collaborative at 0.68/mile.

 - Willingness to work in backcountry settings and deal with terrain challenges such as off trail hiking, crossing swift creeks, wading through beaver ponds, and maneuvering around wood jams

 - Willingness to work outdoors in variable conditions (cold, heat, snow rain, mosquitoes, flies, etc.)